Software Engineering: A Modern Approach

 respecting the Single Responsibility Principle.
 Indeed, the cache will

-be implemented by a different developer than the one responsible for
+be implemented by a different developer from the one responsible for

 maintaining BookSearch